-If you have a disability or medical condition, or you require additional support needs, we encourage you to disclose it in on your UCAS application form.
+If you have a disability or medical condition, or you require additional support needs, we encourage you to disclose it on your UCAS application form.
 This information will enable us to contact you to identify what adjustments can be made and what support you will require once you arrive.

 Minors (under the age of 18 on 1 September in your year of entry)

-If you have not reached the age of 18 at the start of your course, you are legally considered to be a minor (ie not yet adult).
+If you have not reached the age of 18 at the start of your course, you are legally considered to be a minor (ie not yet an adult).

 We will carry out a risk assessment to determine what special arrangements, if any, need to be agreed before we can make you an offer.